Cats are renowned self-groomers who spend a great deal of their waking hours cleaning themselves up.

 Glandex Wipes also contain DeoPlex enzyme that eliminates unpleasant smell, such as that which comes from your kitto’s anal glands.
 The inclusion of reasonable levels of Aloe vera helps to soothe and restore your cat’s body.

-• SUPPORTS ANAL GLAND HEALTH & PROPER HYGIENE - Convenient for daily hygiene can be use all over body on paws coat face ears & anal...
+- SUPPORTS HEALTHY ANAL GLANDS & HYGIENE - Convenient soft & durable dog wipe for daily hygiene can be used all over body, on paws...

-• DEODORIZING & FRESH SCENT - Contains natural DeoPlex enzyme to help eliminate unpleasant anal gland odors.
-Glandex grooming...
+- DOG WIPES CLEANING DEODORIZING - Contains natural DeoPlex enzyme to help eliminate unpleasant fishy anal gland odors.
+Glandex dog...

-• VETERINARIAN RECOMMENDED - For anal gland odor & health used by professional groomers & vets after emptying anal glands....
+- VETERINARIAN RECOMMENDED - For anal gland odor & health used by professional groomers & vets after emptying anal glands.
+Paper...

 Are There Safe Alternatives to Baby Wipes for Cats?